chrislee12189/T1A3/docs/helpfile.md

 # INSTALLATION STEPS:
 To install and run this program:
 - Create a new directory on your terminal  ("mkdir" followed by the name you want to call the directory)
-- Once this new directory is created, copy the link above (my github repository clone link)
-- Paste git@github.com:chrislee12189/T1A3.git into your terminal and hit enter
+- Once this new directory is created, type ```git clone git@github.com:chrislee12189/T1A3.git``` into your terminal and hit enter
 - Wait for the repository to clone
+- After it has cloned, double check you are in the correct directory.
+You can do this by typing ```pwd``` this will show your directory path.
+You can also type ```ls``` to display the contents of the directory you're in.
+If all went well, youll now see a bunch of files for the program!

-- The command python3 main2.py will execute the program. (**NOTE:** command may also "python main2.py)
+- The command ```src/run_movie.sh``` will execute the program. (**NOTE:** this command must be entered into the terminal)
+- The program will begin.
+You will be prompted about printing the optional help file.
+To enter your answer, type "y" for yes and "n" for no.
-- The program will begin from the main menu.
-You can navigate through menu options using the numeric number associated with the menu option. ie 1.Print options = press "1" and click enter
+- You can navigate through menu options using the numeric number associated with the menu option. ie 1.Print options = press "1" and click enter

 ## THE MENU IS PRINTED INCREDIBLY OFTEN AND USERS ARE ABLE TO INTERACT WITH IT AFTER ANY TASK COMPLETION, WHETHER THEY INPUT A VALID RESPONSE TO THEIR CURRENT ACTIVITY OR NOT.
 ### Option 1: